lukacspapp/SEI-Project-3/README.md

     }
   }
  ```
- and the other one is sorting the nfts by price.
+ and the <code>handleDropDownPrice</code> function is sorting the nfts by price.

  ```
  const handleDropDownPrice = (_event, data) => {